-How to obtain your initial certification: Two types of certification are required for anyone who wants to do human research here at BUMC/BMC: 1) a certificate of completion of human subjects protection training from the Collaborative Institutional Training Initiative (CITI); and 2) a certificate of completion of the BUMC/BMC Research HIPAA Module.
-Each researcher named on an IRB application must have certificates for both human subjects protection training and the BUMC/BMC Research HIPAA Module on file in the IRB office.
+How to obtain your initial certification: Two types of certification are required for anyone who wants to do human research here at BU Medical Campus/BMC: (1) a certificate of completion of human subjects protection training from the Collaborative Institutional Training Initiative (CITI); and (2) a certificate of completion of the BU Medical Campus/BMC Research HIPAA module.
+Each researcher named on an IRB application must have certificates for both human subjects protection training and the BU Medical Campus/BMC Research HIPAA module on file in the IRB office.
 (Note that the HIPAA module appears in CITI in two places, as a separate module and within the Basic courses.
 Take either one, and it will be reflected that you have completed this requirement.)

-BUMC/BMC will accept CITI training that was completed at another institution.
-See below for instructions on how to transfer CITI certification to BUMC/BMC.
+BU Medical Campus/BMC will accept CITI training that was completed at another institution.
+See below for instructions on how to transfer CITI certification to BU Medical Campus/BMC.

 1) HUMAN SUBJECTS PROTECTION TRAINING CERTIFICATES: